2BAD/bitrix/README.md

 Sure.
 Just install and import it as any other NPM module.
 But The Type Police is already on the way for you.

 Note that this library wasn't designed with regular JavaScript in mind, so it doesn't make unnecessary dynamic checks.
 Don't be too persistent in passing on wrong parameters — it might yield unexpected results.
 After all, TypeScript is a recommended way to use it.

-> Does it handle authentication?

-Not yet.
-You have to init client with already obtained by any legal means access token.

 > Should I check payloads `error` properties for errors?